 GSCL Award for best Student Thesis

-Every two years, GSCL awards two prizes worth € 400 each for the best student undergraduate dissertation and for the best master's thesis in the field of language technology and computational linguistics.
+Every two years, GSCL awards two prizes worth € 400 each for the best student undergraduate thesis and for the best master's thesis in the field of language technology and computational linguistics.

 For the nomination, the following documents must be submitted in PDF format: